 FILE PHOTO: A C-17 Globemaster III at Avalon.
 Photo by Brian Hartigan

-The Australian International Air Show at Avalon originally scheduled for 23-28 February is now pushed back to [UPDATE: dates since confirmed for 23 to 28 November 2021].
+The Australian International Air Show at Avalon originally scheduled for 23-28 February is now pushed back to [UPDATE: Now confirmed for 23 to 28 November 2021].

 AMDA Foundation Limited, the not-for-profit that organises both events and a few others, said today it had become clear that the impacts of COVID-19, including on lengthy logistical lead times and uncertainty as to when international travel might resume, posed unacceptable risks to Avalon 2021 in February.